 On the Network & internet settings pane, select the Advanced network settings tile at the bottom to expand it.

 On the Advanced network settings pane, under More settings, select the Advanced sharing settings tile to expand it.

-On Advanced sharing settings pane, click on Private networks and/or Public networks to expand.
+On the Advanced sharing settings pane, click on Private and/or Public networks to expand.